 Suitable for baby strollers

-Park the car and head to the information centre located between the parking and the basilica near the old train trucks.
-The main door is located on the left of the building with few steps up.
+Park the car and head to the information centre located between the parking and the basilica near the old train tracks.
+The main door is located on the left of the building with a few steps up.

 On the lower floor, The Immaculate Conception Chapel is dedicated to Mary with beautiful mosaics and paintings from the Saints of the Quebec Church.

-The upper floor is the basilica itself with very high ceilings, stained-glass windows, wonderful paintings and fine detailed art.
-During our visit at Christmas time, there were nice presentation of the nativity scene and decorated Christmas trees.
+The upper floor is the basilica itself with very high ceilings, stained-glass windows, wonderful paintings and finely detailed art.
+During our visit at Christmas time, there was a nice presentation of the nativity scene and decorated Christmas trees.

 On the outside you can visit other buildings (which we have not had the time to go) but I will mention it in case you would like to plan before your visit; The Monastery, The Memorial Chapel, The Way of the Cross, The Scala Santa and The Mural which is located on the exterior south wall and can be seen from the main road.